 Do you ever refresh your ads?
 If you’re anything like me you can get into a rut.
 You know what I mean?
 Something is working and you just get comfortable with how things are so you just leave it.
 And that goes for just about everything.
 I have a tendency to get comfortable with something and kinda just let it ride.
-Lately I started thinking about when was the last time I actually updated my ads.
+Lately, I started thinking about when was the last time I actually updated my ads.
 It has been awhile for sure.
-Some of ads I am sure have been running as is for years.
+Some of my ads, I am sure, have been running as is for years.
 Yes, I said years.
 Just like anything, ads can start looking stale after awhile.
-So lets look at how we can refresh our ads so that they get more eyeballs.
+So let’s look at how we can refresh our ads so that they get more eyeballs.

 7 SIMPLE ways to refresh your ads